QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Conclusions

-The spinorial photon equation leads to the formulation of the Lagrangian density of QED using eight-spinors.
+The spinorial Maxwell equation leads to the formulation of the Lagrangian density of QED using eight-spinors.
 It enables the generating Lagrangian density of gravity with internal special-unitary-symmetry-based coupling of the quantum fields of the standard model to gravity.
 The internal special unitary symmetry of the generating Lagrangian density of gravity was shown to enable an elegant derivation of the symmetric SEM tensors of the electromagnetic and Dirac fields.
+The possible space-time-dependent form of the quantity $\mathbf{I}_\mathrm{g}$ in the generating Lagrangian density of gravity was left as a topic of further work.
 Due to the analogous forms of the underlying theories, the present eight-spinor formalism can be extended to describe the other fundamental interactions and the related fermionic and bosonic fields of the standard model.
-The related fundamental consequence, the Yang-Mills gauge theory of gravity, is studied in a separate work \cite{Partanen2023c}.
+The related fundamental consequence, the Yang-Mills gauge theory of unified gravity, is studied in a separate work \cite{Partanen2023c}.